Are Microgreen Seeds Different From Regular Seeds?

 Regular Seeds in Retail Packs

-That isn’t to say that larger packets of garden seeds can’t used for growing microgreens.
-It’s not the norm for a home gardener to need an ounce or more of basil or kale seeds for the garden is all.
+That isn’t to say larger packets of garden seeds can’t be used to grow microgreens.
+It’s not the norm for a home gardener to need an ounce or more of basil or kale seeds for the garden all.

-Garden packs contain less seeds because the average home garden doesn’t need as many as the microgreen grower.
+Garden packs contain fewer seeds because the average home garden doesn’t need as many as the microgreen grower.

 The cost of garden seed packets is expensive compared to microgreen seeds because it is as much or more work to pack smaller quantities of seed, and the packaging and labeling can also be more expensive.

-Another reason for the higher price is that companies that focus on the home gardener usually get only one selling opportunity for each customer.
+Another reason for the higher price is that companies focusing on the home gardener usually get only one selling opportunity for each customer.
 While microgreen customers, on average, buy more than once per year.

 Seeds Sold as Microgreen Seeds